iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.phe.couchto5K___7.6.0/report.md

 > I love the idea behind the app but it's functionality is often lacking<br> :date: __2021-03-10 20:41:49__

-> It does the job helping you keep track of your runs but it is annoying when you choose a trainer and it gives you error messages.
-If you go basic you cannot afford glitches!!<br> :date: __2021-03-10 08:51:07__

-> Whenever I use something like spotify the run stops i have been on 3 walks now and it thinks I've done 0<br> :date: __2021-02-26 17:10:23__

 #### 1-star reviews